 You might wonder why there is still pain in an injured area or why that area remains weak, even after healing for weeks, months or years.
 The answer is that both ligaments and tendons have very poor circulation.
 This lack of blood supply deprives these tissues of nutrients they need to heal properly.

-With the use of Prolotherapy, a proliferant (a mild irritant solution- dextrose, phenol, glycerin, etc.) that causes an inflammatory response is injected into the weakened areas which stimulates the healing process.
-This results in a stronger or larger tendon or ligament that can hold body structures in place more effectively.
+Prolotherapy builds stronger or larger tendons or ligaments that can hold body structures in place more effectively.
 The weakened area heals, and the patient’s pain is reduced or eliminated.
 Prolotherapy is an excellent alternative to cortisone injections, which long-term studies show, can actually weaken tissue.

-Whether your chronic pain is from a back injury, a work related injury, or a sports injury, Prolotherapy can help you.
+Whether your chronic pain is from a back injury, a work-related injury, or a sports injury, you can treat your chronic pain with Prolotherapy.
 Contact us for a consultation to see if you are a candidate or get a second opinion for a recommended surgery.
 We see all levels of injury, simple to extensive.
 At OrthoRegen, we want to help you achieve your goals of optimal health and sustained wellness.
 We will use the most effective and least invasive methods in your treatment.
-Call today, (310) 453-1234.
+Call today, (424) 325-6695.